-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count (i) " FOR" and "WITHHOLD AUTHORITY" votes for Proposal No. 1, and (ii) "FOR," "AGAINST," "ABSTAIN" and broker non-votes with respect to Proposal Nos.
-2, 3, and 4.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count (i) "FOR" and "WITHHOLD AUTHORITY" votes for Proposal No. 1 and (ii) "FOR," "AGAINST," "ABSTAIN" with respect to Proposal Nos.
+2, 3 and 4.
 A broker non-vote occurs when a nominee, such as a brokerage firm, bank, dealer or other similar organization, holding shares for a beneficial owner, does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that proposal and has not received instructions with respect to that proposal from the beneficial owner.
 In the event that a broker, bank, custodian, nominee or other record holder of our common stock indicates on a proxy that it does not have discretionary authority to vote certain shares on a particular proposal, then those shares will be treated as broker non-votes with respect to that proposal.
-Accordingly, if you own shares through a nominee, such as a brokerage firm, bank, dealer or other proposals.
+Accordingly, if you own shares through a nominee, such as a brokerage firm, bank, dealer or other similar organization, please be sure to instruct your nominee how to vote to ensure that your vote is counted on each of the proposals.

 If your shares are held by your broker as your nominee (that is, in "street name"), you will need to obtain a proxy form from the institution that holds your shares and follow the instructions included on that form regarding how to instruct your broker to vote your shares.
-Under applicable rules of the New York Stock Exchange, or the

-NYSE, each of Proposal Nos.
+Under applicable rules of the New York Stock Exchange, or the NYSE, each of Proposal Nos.
 1 (election of directors), 2 (issuing shares below net asset value), 3 (approval of our Cash Incentive Plan) and 4 (increasing shares available under our Equity Incentive Plan) is a non-routine Proposal.
-In the event that a broker, bank, or other agent indicates on a proxy that it does not have discretionary authority to vote shares on a non-routine Proposal, then those shares will be treated as broker non-votes.
+Since none of the proposals to be voted on at the Annual Meeting are routine matters, the broker or nominee that holds your shares will need to obtain your authorization to vote those shares and has enclosed a voting instruction form with this proxy statement.
+The broker or nominee will vote your shares as you direct on their voting instruction form so it is important that you include voting instructions.

-Abstentions and broker non-votes will be treated as shares present for the purpose of determining the presence of a quorum for the transaction of business at the Annual Meeting.
+Abstentions will be treated as shares present for the purpose of determining the presence of a quorum for the transaction of business at the Annual Meeting.